galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 - Learn various activation functions, and classification/regression problems solved by neural networks
 - Discuss various cost/loss functions and the backpropagation algorithm
 - Learn how to create a neural network using Galaxy's deep learning tools
-- Solve a regression problem using Boston housing dataset via FNN in Galaxy
+- Solve a simple regression problem, car purchase price prediction, via FNN in Galaxy
 requirements:
   -
     type: internal